-PRECEPTOR/Partner APPROVAL
+PRECEPTOR APPROVAL

-Field Preceptor applications must be submitted by the EMS Agency and approved per System Policy P-1 by 2/17/2023.
-If not approved by that date, the student and the EMS Provider agency will receive a warning notice of noncompliance with EMS 215 requirements.
+Field Preceptor applications and agreements must be submitted by the EMS Agency and approved per System Policy P-1 by 2/16/2024.
+If not approved by that date, the student and the EMS Provider agency will receive a reminder notice of non-compliance.